 This is a standard clause providing that on termination the Manager must return all Company property including documents and copies of documents.

-This clause confirms that the details of such procedures are set out in the Staff Handbook.
+This clause confirms that the details of such procedures are set out in the Staff Handbook, which it is mandatory to refer to and with regard to certain policies, provide them within a certain time after the start of employment.

 The primary purpose of this clause is to set out the reasons/justifications for the Company processing personal data of the Manager and specifies that such processing may take place outside the European Economic Area (defined as the countries of the European Union, Norway, Iceland and Liechtenstein).
 It is important that where processing takes place outside the EEA the Company has taken all reasonable steps to ensure that both the country where processing takes place and the individual processing agent have robust policies in place to protect the integrity and privacy of an employee’s personal data.